jenkinsci/hetzner-cloud-plugin/README.md

   - `Only public networking will be allocated` - public IP address will be allocated to the server
   - `Configure both private and public networking`

+- `Automount volumes` - Auto-mount volumes after attach.

+- `Volume IDs to attach` - Volume IDs which should be attached to the Server at the creation time.
+Volumes must be in the same Location.
+  Note that volumes can be mounted into **single server** at the time.

 ### Scripted configuration using Groovy

 ```groovy